Skip to the main content

 Optician

-Opticians dispense eyeglasses, contact lenses, low vision aids and prosthetics from written prescriptions or by duplicating existing optical products.
-They also may provide automated sight tests to consumers under contract with prescribing physicians or optometrists.
+Opticians dispense eyeglasses, contact lenses, low vision aids, and prosthetics from written prescriptions or by duplicating existing optical products.
+They also may provide sight tests to patients under the supervision of prescribing physicians or optometrists.

 Contact